-Kids say the funniest things!
+Kids say funny things!
 As they learn, they correct themselves and discover what is socially acceptable.
-Along the way, they commit many innocent faux pas which are hilarious to older spectators who know the social rules around them.
+Along the way, they commit many innocent verbal bloopers, which are hilarious to older spectators.
 I’m sure many people have wanted to compile a book with all the funny things their children have said.
-I don’t know that I have time for a book, but a post with these hilarious quotes is well-overdue!
+I don’t know that I have time for a book, but a post with these hilarious quotes is well overdue!

 Mom: What noise does a fish make?